-2. Company Structure
+2.1 Company Structure

+As explained above the Company is a Non-UCITS retail scheme.

+The Company does not intend to have an interest in immovable or tangible movable property.

-- 2.1 As explained above the Company is a Non-UCITS retail scheme. - 2.2 Details of the Company, including its investment objective and policy are set out in Appendix 1.
-The Company may invest in immovable property on the giving of 60 days' notice to the shareholders by the ACD.
+Details of the Company, including its investment objective and policy are set out in Appendix 1.

-3. Shares
+2.2 Shares

-- 3.1 The Share Classes presently available are set out in the details in Appendix 1.
-Further Share Classes may be made available in due course, as the ACD may decide. - 3.2 All shares issued by the Company will be Income Shares.
-Income Shares are entitled to receive half yearly distributions of income.
-Such distributions will be made by BACS or telegraphic transfer unless the ACD and shareholder agree otherwise. - 3.3 When available, shareholders are entitled (subject to certain restrictions) to switch all or part of their shares in one fund for shares of a different fund.
+The Share Classes presently available are set out in the details in Appendix 1.

+Further Share Classes may be made available in due course, as the ACD may decide.

+All shares issued by the Company will be Income Shares.
+Income shares are entitled to receive annual distributions of income.
+Such distributions will be made by BACS or telegraphic transfer unless the ACD and shareholder agree otherwise.

-Details of this switching facility and the restrictions are set out in Sections 11.3.
+Details of the switching facility and the restrictions are set out in Sections 5 and 6.

-3.4 The minimum initial investment for the Share Class is set out in Appendix 1.
+The minimum initial investment for each Share Class is set out in Appendix 1.

 These limits may be waived at the discretion of the ACD.